Targeted Underground Power Program

 The move from funding rounds to a rolling program will allow for a more efficient use of contractors and allow more projects to be delivered, with Western Power targeting approximately eight projects per year.

-Western Power has initiated discussions with 12 local governments to date and will generate a pipeline of projects meeting its network replacement needs, as well as the needs of local governments and customers.
+Western Power has initiated discussions with 12 local governments to date and is generating a pipeline of projects that meet its network replacement needs, as well as the needs of local governments and customers.
+A list of current TUPP projects is available on Western Power's website.